Kyrillos-x/Smart-Nursery/README.md

 # Smart Nursery Incubator System

-A smart nursery incubator project using **Arduino Mega 2560**, designed to monitor and control environmental conditions and baby vital signs such as temperature, humidity, heart rate, and noise levels.
+A smart nursery incubator project using **Arduino Mega or Mega 2560**, designed to monitor and control environmental conditions and baby vital signs such as temperature, humidity, heart rate, and noise levels.

 ---